Opening Times :-

 The Charlbury Community Workshop (CCW) is set up to provide an affordable facility for repairing, making and training in a variety of practical crafts such as woodworking, needlecraft, electrical/electronic repairs, stained glass, and upholstery.
 The woodworking will cover both small items like bird boxes and larger personal projects like chairs and other pieces of furniture.

 The CCW has been set up as a Charitable Incorporated Organisation, but it is an Association CIO and so it has members (like a club) who elect the trustees.
 There is a purpose-built workshop next to the Community Centre.
-The workshop is 9m by 5m, divided into two separate work spaces, one for fabric/materials, with sewing machines and an overlocker, and the other for woodworking and other crafts, with benches and various power tools (drills and lathes) and hand tools (chisels, saws, files, hammers).
-While costs have been kept low by having as much as possible of the construction work done without charge by members of the working group and other volunteers, more funding is needed for fit out.
+The workshop is 9m by 5m, divided into two separate work spaces, one for fabric/materials, with sewing machines, and the other for woodworking and other crafts, with benches and various power tools (drills and lathes) and hand tools (chisels, saws, files, hammers).

 So far the CCW has received funding for the insulation of the building from Sustainable Charlbury, a substantial grant from The Glasgow Foundation and also a grant from the Town Council.
 The workshop will be opened on prearranged mornings and afternoons, with supervision by coordinators experienced in the safe use of the equipment.
 All members/volunteers will have to complete a safety induction training for the area that they are going to work in (dusty area or/and clean area) before they can use the facilities.
 Funding for ongoing operations comes from a mixture of annual membership fees (£25 a year), session fees (£1 a session), special fund-raising events, and the sale of items made at the workshop (such as bird boxes and hedgehog houses).
 There will be no staff costs as everyone will volunteer their time.
 The CCW has arranged its own insurance covering the operation of the workshop and the building and contents.
 The workshop was declared open on 20 May 2023 by Suzie Fletcher, the television personality, in front of a large audience.
 Around 100 people had signed up to the mailing list before it opened and there are already some 50 paid-up members.